pdelong42/whatzit-puzzle/NOTES.md

  - Next step: Write logic to take a piece as input, and produce a list of coordinates as output.
 Those coordinates will be used as input to logic for placing the next piece, choosing trial anchors at which to place the lower-left corner of the piece.
+Update: it's done, but it applies to the envelopes of the pieces, not to the pieces themselves.
+Trimming out the coordinates that represent unusable anchors can be left as an optimization for later.

  - Next step: Write more unit tests for the existing functions.